 <button> elements let you use HTML in their content, which is inserted between the opening and closing

-<input> elements on the other hand are empty elements; their displayed content is inserted inside the
+<input> elements on the other hand are void elements; their displayed content is inserted inside the

 value attribute, and therefore only accepts plain text as content.